Have you started your piano lessons but don’t know what pieces to play? Check out our list of easy piano songs for beginners!

 Chords – Fm-Eb-Eb/Db

 Phillip Glass pioneered minimalism during the late ’60s and ’70s and eventually released Glassworks in 1981.
-Glassworks was more pop-oriented than his previous pieces, and it comprised shorter prices that were composed for recording in the studio.
+Glassworks was more pop-oriented than his previous pieces, and it comprised shorter pieces that were composed for recording in the studio.

 5. “Married Life” by Michael Giacchino